pair-lab/pair-lab.github.io/content/authors/Donghai_Hong/_index.md

 last_name: Hong

 # Username (this should match the folder name)
-# authors:
+authors:
-#   - Donghai_Hong
+  - Donghai_Hong

+weight: 50
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergrad'20
+role: 2024, MSc

 # Organizations/Affiliations
 organizations:
-  - name: Nanjing University
+  - name: Peking University
     url: 'https://www.pku.edu.cn/'